AJWest22/MS4/README.md

  - The reviews app is used to add reviews to the site, this app is in development.
 A static css file is used to style this app.

+## **The Design**

+The site was designed to have a more relaxed feel to it, and easy to use.
+The site uses simpe coloring, fonts and imagery to create and achieve this effect.

+### **Typography**

+The site uses the font Lato to create a relaxed feel and a modern look for the site.
+It is used on the paragraph text.

+The Oswald font is used as the Header font, and is used with some letter-spacing to create a bold look, which is attention grabbing, while maintaining the modern look of the site.

+### **Colors**

+The site uses a black and white coloring to ceate the modern look.
+The cdesign style comes from CI's Boutique Ado project.
+Originaly I was going to add some custom CSS, but ran out of time to add some.

+### **Images**

+The homepage image of the ps4 controller on this site comes from pixabay.
+Its used to create a striking, eye catching effect, while setting out immediately the purpose of the site, (a videogame site).
+A PS5 controller image wasn't available, but would have been preferred as it would have made the site look and feel more modern.

+The video game images are screenshots of the games on Amazon, then cropped so that only the game is shown.
+The images are of the official covers of the games.

+The images are stored on AWS, except the homepage image which couldn't be added for some reason.